NSBLab/neuromarvl/README.md

 Visualisations can be exported into SVG format for further editing.

 All source code and files in this repository are available for use under the terms of the [GPL](LICENSE).

+### Running locally ###

+Users may run NeuroMArVL locally by checking out the source code and opening the Visual Studio solution file “brain-app-server.sln” in Visual Studio 2022.
+Upon building the project and selecting Google Chrome as the web browser, it will open the main splash screen.
+Then, the user is able to use the software.